CCI-MOC/kumo-leasing/instructions.md

 do some additional configuration on your node.
 Recommended way to do is to connect em2 to `internet` natively.
 If you know what you are doing, you can ignore this section.

-* If you require a public IP address for your node, talk to Naved/Rado.
+* If you require a public IP address for your node, email kumo@lists.massopen.cloud

 ## Using HIL

+HIL allows users to reserve nodes and connect them via isolated networks.

 1. Logon to the kumo-hil-client (available over Internet).
-  `ssh username@kumo-hil.massopen.cloud`
+  `ssh username@kumo-hil.massopen.cloud` (Helpful tips about SSH available in the last section of this document)

 2. Export your HIL credentials that an admin should have given you.
+In bash, do this

 ```
 export HIL_USERNAME=username